 At Upali’s (65 C.W.W Kannangara Mawatha), an institution renowned for its home-style cooking, we like the food so much we visit twice.
 The deep-fried croquettes, Jaffna-style crab curry and jackfruit salad are all delicious, but the biggest hit is maalu olu, or fish head curry, swimming in an earthen bowl heady with coconut milk, okra, murunga and wonderfully meaty snapper fish head.

 On a walking food tour that begins at the bustling Fort Railway Station, we stop at the Al Bath Ha Muslim Hotel (74, Olcott Mawatha, Pettah), which, like scores of these hyper-local diners, is a technicolour assault on the eyes.
 These eateries are hotel in name only, adopted to make them sound more upscale, although the reality is somewhat down and dirty.
-It’s here though, that we enjoy excellent hoppers: a bowl-shaped pancake made from fermented rice flour and coconut milk, which is crispy on the sides and spongy at the bottom, with an egg sometimes added.
+It’s here though, that we enjoy one of the stars of Sri Lankan food: hoppers.
+These bowl-shaped pancakes are made from fermented rice flour and coconut milk, crispy on the sides and spongy at the bottom, with an egg sometimes added.
 Eaten with sambol and curry, Sri Lanka’s most iconic dish is impossible not to love.

 Next up, Pettah Market (211, Main St, Pettah), a madcap rumble and jumble of vendors, shoppers, produce, clothing and thousands of things you don’t need.
 In the produce section, sellers pile fruits and vegetables on gunny sacks or makeshift tables: stumpy hands of bananas and ash plantains, mounds of mangoes and papaya, bunches of gotu kola, pungent dried fish, piquant chillies, and so much more.
 We refuel at First Bombay Sweets, opposite the stunning Red Mosque, for falooda, a shockingly pink milkshake-like dessert.